-The roadside monument greeting visitors to the town features a sun design, in tribute to the source of the town’s 20th-century fame.
+The roadside monument greeting the town visitors features a sun design in tribute to the source of the town’s 20th-century fame.
 The tsarist-era single-storey buildings of the quiet, tree-lined center of town fill the streets to the north.
 Some of the buildings echo the design of the royal lodge with their pavilion forms, geometrical brick-patterned friezes, crenellations and gentle buttresses.
 One building, almost opposite the north gate of the sanatorium, implies a mosque with a domed roof and brick minaret.
 It now houses the local tax office.

 A block to the northwest, the town’s Russian Orthodox Church is square in layout and bulky in form.
 There are two main entrances, on the north and west walls, with arched wooden doors protected beneath porches, held up by squat columns resembling halved barrels.
 Inside, the walls are held by interlocking arches, decorated with medallions of saints and abstract floral designs.
 The floor, tiled with star motifs is, like the rest of the building, elegant, if battered.
 The round tower at the center of the building is now topped with fluted iron, rather than the original dome.
 According to the residents, there is an underground passage was built between the royal lodge and the church, to enable the tsar to attend services without having to come into contact with his subjects.